Griffan/VerifyBamID/README.md

 * Results: We applied our method to 1000 Genomes datasets by simulating contamination levels from 1% to 20% and comparing the contamination estimates obtain from different methods.
 When using pooled allele frequencies, as opposed to population-specific allele frequencies, we observed that the contamination levels are underestimated by 20%, 40%, 51%, and 73% for CEU, YRI, FIN, and CHS populations, respectively.
 Using our new method, the underestimation bias was reduced to 2-5%.

-* Input Files: Aligned NGS sequence files(Bam or Cram); Marker related files(SVD result on genotype matrix, provided in resorce directory)
+* Input Files: Aligned NGS sequence files(BAM or CRAM); Marker related files(SVD result on genotype matrix, provided in resorce directory)

 ## Installation